What Is Dysphonia?

 Red Flag: Laryngeal Cancer

-Hoarseness persisting for more than 2-3 weeks in any patient, especially a smoker or former smoker, is a mandatory indication for videolaryngoscopy to exclude malignancy.
-When laryngeal cancer is diagnosed at an early stage (T1-T2), survival and disease control rates with adequate treatment are significantly higher than in cases diagnosed late.
+Hoarseness lasting more than 2-3 weeks in any patient, especially a smoker or former smoker, is a mandatory indication for videolaryngoscopy to exclude malignancy.
+When laryngeal cancer is diagnosed at an early stage (T1-T2), survival and disease control rates with adequate treatment are significantly higher than in late-diagnosed cases.
 Diagnostic delay is the main factor associated with worse prognosis.

 Unilateral vocal fold paralysis without an apparent cause (prior surgery, trauma) also requires cervicothoracic CT to exclude a neoplasm compressing the recurrent laryngeal nerve — especially lung adenocarcinoma and mediastinal lymphomas.